franhp/homepage/README.md

 [*] Allow manual ordering
 [*] Display total amount of watched tv series and movies separately [*] show date of the last load of WATCHED.csv
-[ ] load WATCHED.csv periodically and automatically
+[ ] load IMDB&Goodreads periodically and automatically with docker
 [*] top books
 [ ] top games
-[ ] wine ranking?